Tractable Pathfinding for the Stochastic On-Time Arrival Problem: Path-Based SOTA

-\paragraph{Upper Bound.} Consider a fixed path $P$ from the source $s$ to node $i$.
+Consider a fixed path $P$ from the source $s$ to node $i$.
 Let $q^{P}_{si}(t)$ be the travel time distribution along $P$ from node $s$ to node $i$, i.e., the convolution of the travel time distributions of every edge in $P$.
 Upon arriving at node $i$ at time $t$, let the user follow the optimal policy toward $d$, therefore reaching $d$ from $s$ with probability density $q^{P}_{si}(t) u_i(T - t)$.

-The reliability of following path $P$ to node $i$ and subsequently following the optimal policy toward the destination $d$ is:\footnote { The bounds of this integral can be slightly tightened through inclusion of the minimum travel times, but this has been omitted for simplicity. }
+The reliability of following path $P$ to node $i$ and subsequently following the optimal policy toward $d$ is\footnote { The bounds of this integral can be slightly tightened through inclusion of the minimum travel times, but this has been omitted for simplicity. }:

-We will use this mixed formulation as a continually improving upper bound on the reliability to direct the SOTA path search in an efficient manner.